 As authorities exchanged fire with the militants, 41 people, including a soldier and a policeman, were killed, Anegbode said.
 In addition, some 176 people were arrested in Bauchi, he said.

 Besides Bauchi, militants also staged attacks on the nearby states of Yobe and Borno on Sunday and Monday, said Emmanuel Ojukwu, spokesman for the national police.

-Yobe's police commissioner, Alhaji Muhammed Abbas, said that 23 suspected militants were arrested in connection with a bomb attack at a police station in Potiskum that killed a policeman and a civilian and wounded seven people.
+Yobe police Commissioner Alhaji Muhammed Abbas said that 23 suspected militants were arrested in connection with a bomb attack in at a police station in Potiskum that killed a policeman and a civilian and wounded seven more.